All You Must Know About Japanese Erotic Art, Shunga (18+)

-It’s “Shun-ga”, which in Japanese means “spring pictures”.
-Until March 5th at MAK Vienna you can visit an exhibition “Shunga – Erotic Art from Japan“.
-On the exhibition you can see erotic color woodblock prints which are loans from the Leopold Private Collection, supplemented by prints from the MAK collection and a further Viennese private collection.
+A few years ago in the MAK Vienna, there was an excellent exhibition; Shunga – Erotic Art from Japan, presenting erotic color woodblock prints loaned from the Leopold Museum, supplemented by prints from the MAK collection and further Viennese private collections.

-And they will blow your mind.
+And they will blow your mind

-Japanese approach to sexuality was very different from the European one, where sexuality has been cloaked in heroic and religious connotations.
-European art was mostly limited to female naked body (although male nudes rarely happened too, and we were trying to spot them in this article).
-In Japanese culture playful approach to sex is in central focus.
-Religion, philosophy, and medicine are often employed in them as metaphor.
-What always seems important is the consensus of the participants and the lack of violence, which is only rarely a subject of the genre.
-Also a frequent touch of humour, supported by entertaining dialogue is added to them.
-Shunga offered sexuality a shameless visual platform, where sexual pleasure, female sexuality, and homosexuality were not only acknowledged but encouraged.The primary use of shunga would have involved viewing and sharing the paintings or books with close friends or sexual partners.
-The images were also used to provide sexual education for young couples or to encourage a warrior going into battle.
-It seems that they were also highly valued by women as it has been found among the material goods presented to a Japanese bride.
+The Japanese approach to sexuality was very different from the European one, where sexuality had been cloaked in heroic and religious connotations.
+European art was mostly limited to the female naked body (although male nudes rarely happened too, and we were trying to spot them in this article).
+In Japanese culture, a playful approach to sex is in central focus.
+Religion, philosophy, and medicine are often employed in them as a metaphor.

-The majority of shunga depict the sexual relations of the ordinary people.
-Occasionally there also appear Dutch or Portuguese foreigners.
+As the scenes may not be easy to understand in some cases, note the titles.
+The majority of shunga depict the sexual relations of ordinary people.
+Occasionally Dutch or Portuguese foreigners also appear.
 Courtesans also form the subject of many shunga.